-Working in partnership with Aboriginal communities and other stakeholders to connect people to their Aboriginal ancestry, promote reconciliation and celebrate the richness of
+Working in partnership with Aboriginal communities and other stakeholders to connect people to their Aboriginal ancestry, promote reconciliation and celebrate the richness of our shared history.

 Helping Aboriginal families with ancestral information through professional researchers, advice for native title and general research.

 Need help with your Aboriginal family history research?
 We may hold information in our collections about you or your direct ancestors.

 This is a site for authors, academics, students, government agencies and people doing community history research or anyone with an interest in Aboriginal history in WA.

 Native title researchers can request access to records to gather evidence relevant to a native title claim.

 A history of Aboriginal incarceration at Rottnest Prison 1900-1931.

 Genealogies and photographs of Aboriginal People collected from across Western Australian 1935-1966

 Aboriginal Affairs Minister Ben Wyatt today launched the Norman Tindale Collection which includes genealogical information and photographs from Aboriginal communities throughout Australia.

 Aboriginal Affairs Minister Ben Wyatt is encouraging Western Australians to use the services of Aboriginal History WA (AHWA) to learn about their Aboriginal ancestry, after gaining access to his own family records.